FreshBGN/alpha-wow-grafix/README.md

 This method uses the publicly available <b>QindieGL</b> wrapper that translates OpenGL calls to DirectX 9.
 While this might not significantly improve your FPS over native Direct3D mode, you may then be able to further translate the DirectX 9 calls to DirectX 12 using a second wrapper (This "double wrapping" is currently being tested, and is not supported, but you can still try it).

 <b>Instructions:</b>

+Step 0: If you're using one of our batch files for Nvidia graphics cards (from the releases section), you do NOT need to do any of this - the script will do it all automatically.

 Step 1: Download the latest release of QindieGL from [here](https://github.com/crystice-softworks/QindieGL/releases/tag/1.0).